-- Radio powers on but there is no sound
+- The radio powers on, but there is no sound

 - Audio Gateway (AGW) drains the car battery

-- Radio panel doesn’t turn on.
+- The radio panel doesn’t turn on.
 (Hint: Check fuses.)

 Most Common Solution

-The fist thing you should try is to do a soft reset of the COMAND unit.
-To do a reset you will need to remove the fuses for at least 10 min for these systems:
+The first thing you should try is to do a soft reset of the COMAND unit.
+To do a reset, you will need to remove the fuses for at least 10 min for these systems: